qiboteam/qiboml/doc/source/advanced/calibrator.rst

 This tutorial shows how to specify the calibration protocols and retrieve their data and results.
-First of all, let's define the backend, the transpiler (fundamental to decompose the circuit gate into the native ones) and the circuit.
+First of all, let's define the backend, the transpiler (fundamental to decompose the circuit's gates into the native ones) and the circuit.

 .. code::